AOEpeople/Aoe_Profiler/Readme.md

 ## Usage

+1. Copy the files into magento root

-Copy the aoe_profiler.xml.sample file to var/aoe_profiler.xml and find some documentation on what the settings mean in that file.
+2. Copy the aoe_profiler.xml.sample file to var/aoe_profiler.xml and find some documentation on what the settings mean in that file.

+3. See the results in System > AOE Profiler

 Find some more settings in System > Configuration > Developer > Debug > Profiler.

 ## Enable database profiling